 The Louvre Pyramid

-The glass pyramid, located in the Cour Napoleon, was designed by the architect I.M Pei.
-Its construction was very polemic and all the city was against it, just like with the Eiffel Tower!
+The Glass Pyramid, dominating the Cour Napoleon, was designed by the architect I.M Pei.
+Its construction was very polemic, and all the city was against it, just like with the Eiffel Tower!

 Pin it now & read it later